rust-lang/book/second-edition/nostarch/chapter17.md

 instance (that is, `self`) as an argument.
 Then we return the value that’s returned from using the `content` method on the `state` value.

-We call the `as_ref` method on the `Option` so we get a reference to the value inside the `Option` rather than ownership of it.
+We call the `as_ref` method on the `Option` because we want a reference to the value inside the `Option` rather than ownership of it.
+Because `state` is an `Option<Box<State>>`, calling `as_ref` returns an `Option<&Box<State>>`.
+If we didn’t call `as_ref`, we’d get an error because we can’t move `state` out of the borrowed `&self` of the function parameter.

 We’re then calling the `unwrap` method, which we know will never panic, because we know the methods on `Post` ensure that `state` will always contain a `Some` value when those methods are done.
 This is one of the cases we talked about in Chapter 12 when we know that a `None` value is never possible, even though the compiler isn’t able to understand that.

+So then we have a `&Box<State>`, and when we call the `content` on it, deref coercion will take effect on the `&` and the `Box` so that the `content` method will ultimately be called on the type that implements the `State` trait.

-We’ll put the logic for the content to return in the `content` method on the `State` trait, as shown in Listing 17-18:
+That means we need to add `content` to the `State` trait definition, and that’s where We’ll put the logic for what content to return depending on which state we have, as shown in Listing 17-18:

 Filename: src/lib.rs